zenaan/iqnets/README.md

 intended to overcome certain of the specific, known and fundamental failings of the Tor ("The Onion Router") network - primarily the following Tor network problems:

- 1. Centralised directory authorities with "special status".
+ 1. **Problem**: Centralised directory authorities with "special status".
- 2. Complete avoidance of chaff fill anonymisation protocols.
+ 2. **Problem**: Complete avoidance of chaff fill anonymisation protocols.
- 3. TCP base protocol, facilitating Tor network connection tracking especially at entry to the Tor network, and which also mandates the unavoidable TCP bandwidth and latency overheads, for all non connection oriented protocols which some people try to run on the Tor network.
+ 3. **Problem**: TCP base protocol, facilitating Tor network connection tracking especially at entry to the Tor network, and which also mandates the unavoidable TCP bandwidth and latency overheads, for all non connection oriented protocols which some people try to run on the Tor network.

 These problems with Tor have been known since Tor's inception and assiduously avoided being fixed by the USA's Pentagon- and CIA- funded Tor project.